FWolfe/Zomboid-Modding-Guide/README.md

     }
 }
 ```
-The SwingSound must match the sound name, while the `SoundRadius` in the item block is only the zombie agro distance, `distanceMax` is the range other players will hear it.
+The `SwingSound` must match the sound name, while the `SoundRadius` in the item block is *only the zombie agro distance*, `distanceMax` is the range other players will hear it.
 `event` only applies to sound clips that are in the vanilla soundbanks, for custom sounds we need to use `file`
 ```
 sound Remington870